Rowland Emett: Later work

 In 1953 Malcolm Muggeridge became editor of Punch and began systematic changes, but Emett continued to publish his work there, albeit less frequently.
 After a spread in Life magazine on 5 July 1954, his work was much in demand in the United States.
 He drew the front cover of the 29 December 1957 Radio Times.

 He turned more and more to designing and supervising the building of what he called his "things" – always with silly names such as The Featherstone-Kite Openwork Basketweave Mark Two Gentleman’s Flying Machine, two copies of which exist, one of which was displayed in a glass case in the Merrion Centre, Leeds, the other on permanent display at the Mid-America Science Museum in Hot Springs, Arkansas.
 In 1966 he was commissioned by Honeywell to create a mechanical computer, which he named The Forget-Me-Not Computer.
 This was displayed at trade shows and was an exhibition at the Cybernetic Serendipity exhibition at the ICA in London in 1968 and finally added to the Ontario Science Centre collection in Toronto.
 In 1968 he designed the elaborate inventions of Caractacus Potts (played by Dick Van Dyke) for the film Chitty Chitty Bang Bang.

 In 1973 his water-powered musical clock, The Aqua Horological Tintinnabulator, was installed on the lower floor of the Victoria Centre, Nottingham, until 2010.
 In 2015 it was reinstalled, refurbished and in full working order, to a new location on the upper mall.
 When commissioned, it played Rameau's Gigue en rondeau II from the E-minor suite of his Pièces de Clavecin when striking the hour and half-hour.
 Later modification enabled it to perform every fifteen minutes (the playback system was changed from tape to compact disc).
+In May 2026 the clock was dismantled for refurbishment, and it was announced that the clock would return to its original home on the lower floor again once complete.